Red Dragon vs Bloodgood Japanese Maple: 4 Key Differences

 Red Dragon has a more mushroom-shaped crown.
 It spreads equally in width and height.
 But its branches tend to sag, so it looks broader than tall.

 As a result of Red Dragon’s characteristics, you can have a beautiful weeping dwarf maple with a very dense crown.
-It is primarily valuable as a weeping tree for rock gardens or small flowerbeds.
+It is valuable as a weeping tree for rock gardens or small flowerbeds.

-Bloodgood on the other hand is a more upright growing maple.
+Bloodgood, on the other hand, is a more upright-growing maple.
 This is especially pronounced in its early years.
 At first, this maple produces almost upright structural branches, and only over time does the crown expand and thicken.

 Leaves